 - 1.10 Inviting High Ranking Executives to the Meeting

-According to the Company’s policy, the High Ranking Executives are only invited to the Company's Board of Directors Meeting under the concerned agenda, so as to provide additional details and be accorded the opportunity to meet the Board of Directors.
-This also provides a base for succession planning.
+According to the Company’s policy, high ranking executives are only invited to attend the Board of Directors’ Meeting under the concerned agenda so as to provide additional details and allow the Board of Directors the opportunity to meet with high ranking executives for consideration of succession planning.

 - 1.14 Internal Control Policy / Risk Management Policy

-The Company gives high priority to the Internal Control Policy and the Risk Management Policy.
-The Audit Committee has the duty to check the assessment on sufficiency of internal control so as to achieve sufficient and appropriate internal control for business undertaking.
-The operational framework for internal control based on the standards of COSO (The Committee of Sponsoring Organizations of the Tread Way Commission) is applied in the development and improvement, coupled with the Company's framework on Enterprise Risk Management (ERM).
-This serves as a tool for the Management in achieving a more complete internal control and risk management systems.
-(Please refer to more details in Annual report 2015 the Section on Internal Control and Risk Management).
+The Company gives high priority to Internal Control Policy and Risk Management Policy.
+The Audit Committee is responsible for checking and reviewing the assessment results on the adequacy of the internal control system to ensure it is adequate and appropriate to the business undertaking.
+This can be achieved by implementing the internal control operational framework in accordance to the international standard of COSO (The Committee of Sponsoring Organizations of the Tread way Commission) for improvements together with enterprise risk management framework (Enterprise Risk Management : ERM) as tools for the Management to develop and improve the existing internal control system and enterprise risk management to ensure its completeness.
+(For more details, see section “Internal Control and Risk Management”)

-The Company Board of Directors has provided and has disclosed the internal control and risk management systems of the Company.
-A procedure has been established in dealing with key risks to cover the entire organization.
-There is a process for efficiency consideration or assessment at least once a year and at any period where it is found that the level of risk has changed, which includes the importance given to the pre-triggered signs of alarm and any abnormalities.
-The Company Board of Directors or the Internal Audit Committee has given the opinions on the sufficiency of the internal control and risk management systems of the Company in the Annual Report.
-(Please refer to Annual report 2015 the Section on Internal Control and Risk Management).
+The Board of Directors had provided and disclosed the Company’s internal control and risk management systems by establishing a comprehensive procedure for dealing with key risks throughout the organization.
+This includes considering and reviewing system efficiency or conducting system efficiency assessment at least once a year and at any period which changes in the level of risk occurred.
+In addition, special attention had also been given to warning signs and any abnormalities.
+The Board of Directors or the Audit Committee had given opinions on the adequacy of the Company’s internal control and risk management systems which had been disclosed in the Annual Report.
+(For more details, see section “Internal Control and Risk Management”)

 - 1.18 Compliance Unit

-- 1.20 Conflict of Interest policy
+- 1.20 Conflict of Interest Policy

 The Company’s Conflict of Interest Policy: